aptech/docs/docs/CR-savewind.rst

 Remarks
 -------

-See the discussion on using graphics panels in **Tiled Graphic Panels**, Section 1.0.1.
+See the discussion on using graphics panels in `Tiled Graphic Panels <PQG.3.1-TiledGraphicPanels.html>`_.

 Source
 ------